Mathematics 270 Linear Algebra I

 Read Definition 2 and study Theorem 4.2.3 on page 195 together with its proof.
 Familiarize yourself with the concept of spanning given in Definition 3 on page 196, and review the concept of standard unit vectors in Example 11.

-While Example 12 on pages 196-197 provides a geometrical interpretation of spanning within the Euclidean spaces 2 and 3 , Example 13 shows that this concept can also be applied to sets of elements different from n -tuples, such as polynomials.
+While Example 12 on pages 196-197 provides a geometrical interpretation of spanning within the Euclidean spaces and , Example 13 shows that this concept can also be applied to sets of elements different from -tuples, such as polynomials.
 Example 15 on page 198 illustrates how to test a given set of vectors for spanning.

 Be thorough with this assigned reading before starting the following exercises.